OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 You can use the [NSURLIsExcludedFromBackupKey](https://developer.apple.com/reference/foundation/nsurl#//apple_ref/c/data/NSURLIsExcludedFromBackupKey "NSURLIsExcludedFromBackupKey") and [CFURLIsExcludedFromBackupKey](https://developer.apple.com/reference/corefoundation/cfurl-rd7#//apple_ref/c/data/kCFURLIsExcludedFromBackupKey "kCFURLIsExcludedFromBackupKey") file system properties to exclude files and directories from backups.
 An app that needs to exclude many files can do so by creating its own subdirectory and marking that directory excluded.
 Apps should create their own directories for exclusion instead of excluding system-defined directories.

-Both APIs are preferable to the deprecated approach of directly setting an extended attribute.
-All apps running on iOS version 5.1 and later should use these APIs to exclude data from backups.
+Both file system properties are preferable to the deprecated approach of directly setting an extended attribute.
+All apps running on iOS version 5.1 and later should use these properties to exclude data from backups.

 The following is [sample Objective-C code for excluding a file from a backup](https://developer.apple.com/library/content/qa/qa1719/index.html "How do I prevent files from being backed up to iCloud and iTunes?") on iOS 5.1 and later: